 From Early Years right through to Secondary, Edinburgh College provides Christian education with a focus on nurture, service, and the development of character for each student.
-We instill the core values of our college, demonstrating what it means to be Respectful, Responsible, Resilient and to have a Willingness to Learn.
+We instil the core values of our college, demonstrating what it means to be Respectful, Responsible, Resilient and Willing to Learn.